Yuto Nakamura

 Yuto Nakamura (中村 ゆうと Nakamura Yūto; 中村祐人 Zhōngcūn Yòurén; born 23 January 1987) is a former professional footballer who played as a striker.
-Born in Japan, he represented Hong Kong internationally.
+Born in Japan, he played for the Hong Kong national football team.

 Club career

 Citizen

 On 16 December 2011, Nakamura scored a hat-trick against league leaders Sun Hei and ended their 11-match unbeaten run.

 On 7 March 2011, Nakamura scored for Citizen against Home United at Bishan Stadium, Singapore in the 2012 AFC Cup, but Home United FC fought back and won the match 3–1.

 Kitchee

 On 12 July 2018, Kitchee announced the signing of Nakamura.

 Tai Po

 On 25 September 2019, Nakamura was loaned to Tai Po for the 2019–20 season.

 Lee Man

 On 2 June 2020, Lee Man announced that Nakamura had joined the club.

 On 24 June 2023, Nakamura announced his retirement from professional football.

 International career

-Nakamura received his Hong Kong passport in October 2018 and was called up to the Hong Kong team in the same month where he won his first cap against Indonesia.
+In October 2018, Nakamura received his HKSAR passport and was called up to the Hong Kong team in the same month.
+On 16 October 2018, he made his international debut in a friendly match against Indonesia.